 There are several factors to consider when choosing a niche to specialize in.

-Cheap products will be easier to sell, but you will have to make many sales to cover the costs of your online store.
+Cheap products will be easier to sell, but you will have to make many sales to cover the costs of your online shop.
 On the other hand, if you choose a very expensive product, the sales margin will be higher and you will have to make fewer sales of the same product.

-It is advisable to choose an intermediately-priced niche with an average cost between 80 and 120$.
+It is advisable to choose an intermediately-priced niche with an average cost between $80 and $120.
 This price range allows you a good margin per sale without being too difficult to reach a sufficient volume of sales to easily cover the costs.

 Selling to someone who’s already bought something from you is easier than looking for new customers all the time.